bleskes/sense_old/README.md

 Installation
 ------------

-Sense is installed as a Chrome Extension.Install it from the [Chrome Webstore](http://bit.ly/es_sense) .
+Sense is installed as a Chrome Extension.
+Install it from the [Chrome Webstore](http://bit.ly/es_sense) .

 Screenshots